December 4 – 11, 2021

 “Sparkling beaches, such as La Perla and Flamenco, wrap around the main island’s forests and towns, and cover the many smaller surrounding islands.
 With so many uninhabited islands, there’s plenty of unspoiled paradise for you to discover.

-Day 5: Make for Ensenada Dakity, just inside Ensenada Honda.
+Ensenada Dakity, is just inside Ensenada Honda.